tungble/Data-Analysis-Portfolio/README.md

 **Technology:** R, lubridate, caret, rpart, rpart.plot, Metrics.

-**Results:**

-Using Python functions the analysis revealed that votes and budget have the highest correlation with gross earnings, while the company has no significant correlation.
+**Results:** Using ML algorithms the analysis revealed that time is the strongest predictor of ridership, with peak hours in the early morning (7:00-9:00 AM), noon (12:00-1:00 PM), and late afternoon/evening (3:00-8:00 PM), while specific month or weekday have no significant impact.